jamwise/ghostHunter/README.md

 ````
 ###Preparing the search results with an API call on page-load

 You can have the api called when the page loads if the field is automatically in focus.
-Pass the onPageLoad parameter as true
+Pass the onPageLoad parameter as true.
+For big blogs, this option should be set to True when using onKeyUp.
+This will increase the loading time of your blog page but will prevent excessive loading times when starting to type a request.
 ````js
 	$("#search-field").ghostHunter({
 		results   		: "#results",